kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/add-seed-cluster-CE/_index.en.md

 ### Create Seed Kubeconfig

-To connect the new seed cluster with the master, you need to create a kubeconfig Secret and a Seed resource **on the master cluster**.
-This allows the KKP components in the master cluster to communicate with the seed cluster and reconcile user-cluster control planes.
+To connect the new Seed Cluster with the Master, you need to create a kubeconfig Secret and a Seed resource **on the Master Cluster**.
+This allows the KKP components in the Master Cluster to communicate with the Seed Cluster and reconcile user-cluster control planes.

+{{% notice note %}}
+If you have any potential networking restrictions (like firewalls) in place, make sure that your Master Cluster is allowed to connect to your Seed Cluster's Kubernetes API endpoint.
+{{% /notice %}}

+The separate kubeconfig Secret needs to be provided even when a shared Master/Seed Cluster is being set up.
+Make sure that the kubeconfig you provide to the Seed resource has an Kubernetes API endpoint configured that is reachable from within the cluster.

 {{% notice warning %}}
 To make sure that the kubeconfig stays valid forever, it must not contain temporary login tokens.
 Depending on the